bookofproofs/bookofproofs.github.io/_sources/history/19th-century/freundlich.md

 **Finlay Freundlich** was a distinguished German astronomer who worked with Einstein on measurements of the orbit of Mercury to confirm the general theory of relativity.
 He left Germany to avoid Nazi rule and became the Napier Professor of Astronomy at St Andrews.

 ### Mathematical Profile (Excerpt):
-* Philip Freundlich was a German businessman but his wife Ellen was British.
 * Perhaps it is worth explaining that Finlay Freundlich only called himself "Finlay" after he came to live in Scotland (this being a Scottish name); he was known as Erwin Freundlich for the first fifty years of his life.
-* Finlay Freundlich was one of a family of seven children, five boys and two girls.
 * At eighteen years of age, in 1903, Freundlich completed his school education and went to work in the dockyards in Stettin.
 * The health problem was a heart condition and, when he had recovered, Freundlich decided not to continue his course on naval architecture but rather to enter the University of Göttingen to study mathematics, physics and astronomy.
 * At Göttingen, Freundlich was a student of Klein.